thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

 ---
 ```

-Save the manfiest configuration to install the Issuer and Certificate request to apisix-certs.yaml and apply using below command.
+Save the manfiest yaml configuration to apisix-certs.yaml.
+Install the Issuer and Certificate request to the cluster use below command.

 ```sh
 kubectl create ns apisix